shanemcbryde/tableau/README.md

 - **Churn Rates Dashboard**
   A summary of core metrics (counts, percentages, and usage) for churned vs. retained customers.
 It highlights the significant payment disparity between the two groups.

+- **Contract Duration Dashboard**
+  This dashboard compares churned and retained customers across different contract types.
+It reveals that longer-term contracts are strongly associated with higher retention rates and lower churn, emphasizing the stabilizing effect of extended commitments.

 - **Add-Ons and Streaming Services Dashboards**
   These dashboards provide a detailed look at customer adoption of add-ons and streaming services, differentiated by contract type.
 The primary metric is the percent difference in churned vs. retained customer distribution for each service.

-- **Contract Duration Dashboard**
-  This dashboard compares churned and retained customers across different contract types.
-It reveals that longer-term contracts are strongly associated with higher retention rates and lower churn, emphasizing the stabilizing effect of extended commitments.

 - **Customer Demographics Dashboard**
   This dashboard explores the churned/retained differences across various demographic categories, allowing for the identification of specific customer segments with high churn risk.

 - **FCC Complaints Rate Dashboard**
   This dashboard provides a summary of FCC complaint data.
-The included Complaint vs. Churn Percent graph allows for state-level comparison of the most common complaint type and its relationship with customer churn rates.
+The included Complaint vs. Churn Percent graph allows for state-level comparison of the most common complaint type and its relationship to customer churn rates.

 ---